ywpark1/Ezmeetup-Node/README.md

 If you see the directory called **node_modules** under the root directory of this repo(i.e. ezmeetup-repo), you installed it correctly.

 ### File Structure

-* Model - the connection to the MySQL db
+- Model - the connection to the MySQL db
-* Controller - CRUD functionalities
+- Controller - CRUD functionalities
-* Route - Receive request, call controller method, and return the return with status code
+- Route - Receive request, call controller method, and return the return with status code
-* Startup - Initialize all app settings
+- Startup - Initialize all app settings
-* Logs - store the logs
+- Logs - store the logs

 ### API Links

+#### /api/users

-* [POST] /api/users/register - Register the user
+- [POST] /api/users/register - Register the user
-* [GET] /api/users/login - Login the user.
+- [GET] /api/users/login - Login the user.
 Get the Token
-* [GET] /api/users/:userId - Get One user Info by user ID
+- [GET] /api/users/:userId - Get One user Info by user ID
-* [PUT] /api/users/:userId - Update One user Info by user ID
+- [PUT] /api/users/:userId - Update One user Info by user ID

+#### /api/categories

+- [GET] /api/categories - Get all categories

 **Note** : It is updating continuously

 ## Running the tests

 We will add the test functionality later.

 ## Deployment